Aadhaar-debug/pascop/README.md

 - A multidimensional framework protecting user against a multitude of online frauds and threats.
 - A framework providing access to genuine web sources foe downloading commonly-used software/content.

-Kavach is a man in the middle AI agent that operates between the request generated from the user and the response that we get back from the server .
-Kavach does that using a [Federated learning Model] that operates on [Artificial Intellignce][df1]
+Pascop is a man in the middle AI agent that operates between the request generated from the user and the response that we get back from the server.
+Pascop does that using a [Federated learning Model] that operates on [Artificial Intellignce][df1]

 > The overriding design goal for Markdown's